nathanlem1/FusionSORT/README.md

 ## Evaluation

 You can use the official MOTChallenge evaluation code from [TrackEval](https://github.com/JonathonLuiten/TrackEval) to evaluate the MOT17, MOT20  and DanceTrack `train` or `val` datasets.
-For our experimental analysis, we use `val` To evaluate on `val` datasets, you need to use `val` for `--SPLIT_TO_EVAL`.
+For our experimental analysis, we use `val`.
+To evaluate on `val` datasets, you need to use `val` for `--SPLIT_TO_EVAL`.
 Hence, to evaluate on MOT17, MOT20 or DanceTrack datasets, you can run the following code on terminal: